 According to ollie_physics, on a steep hill, your electric skateboard will have to pivot about the rear wheels for the skateboard to begin to rise.
 This means that the steeper the terrain, the more twisting force or torque, you will need to win.

-Hub motor electric skateboards have higher torque, better belt drive system are nice for going up hill.
-Higher torque boards are made for special purpose like climbing, jumping, etc. It’s something to keep in mind as you search for a fast electric board.
+Hub motor electric skateboards have higher torque, better belt drive systems are nice for going uphill.
+Higher torque boards are made for special purposes like climbing, jumping, etc. It’s something to keep in mind as you search for a fast electric board.

 The degree of incline is arguably a significant factor that affects the whole hill-climbing process.
 Some hills may have a gradient close to 40 degrees and it could be more!